lammps/lammps/doc/src/thermo_modify.rst

 The *format* keyword can be used to change the default numeric format of any of quantities the :doc:`thermo_style <thermo_style>` command outputs.
-All the specified format strings are C-style formats, e.g. as used by the C/C++ printf() command.
-The *line* keyword takes a single argument which is the format string for the entire line of thermo output, with N fields, which you must enclose in quotes if it is more than one field.
+All the specified format strings are C-style formats (i.e., as used by the C/C++ printf() command).
+The *line* keyword takes a single argument which is the format string for the entire line of thermo output, with :math:`N` fields, which you must enclose in quotes if it is more than one field.
 The *int* and *float* keywords take a single format argument and are applied to all integer or floating-point quantities output.
 The setting for *ID string* also takes a single format argument